smoynes/elsie/docs/tutorial.md

 $ elsie asm countdown.asm
 ```

 Well, that isn't very satisfying.
-No output means success, in this case.
+No output means success in this case.

 ```console
 $ elsie help asm